-Examples of assets with the weakest correlations in USD terms include Waves (WAVES), Tron (TRX), Bitcoin Satoshi’s Vision (BSV), Binance Coin (BNB) and Dogecoin (DOGE).
+Examples of assets with the weakest correlations in USD terms include Waves (WAVES), Tron (TRX), Bitcoin Satoshi’s Vision (BSV), BNB, and Dogecoin (DOGE).

 While this report doesn’t intend to provide a direct explanation for specific weaker correlations, some recent news adds additional context that may be informative in understanding possible reasons for these lower correlations.

 Of the top 30 market cap coins previously highlighted, only three of them are not listed on Binance - Dogecoin (DOGE), MakerDao (MKR) and Tezos (XTZ).
 These three cryptoassets exhibit lower than average correlations, which could be a function of less liquidity, resulting in thinner order-books and increased difficulty for investors to buy and sell them with similar frequencies as the other listed assets.
 Although this is a preliminary observation, these relationships may exist and merit further consideration in future reports.